justb4/hetzner-lb/README.md

-# hetzner-lb
+# PoC Hetzner Load Balancer

-PoC with Hetzner Load Balancer and Traefik
+PoC to investigate using an Hetzner Load Balancer (LB) with:

+* Two backend services `myapp` with FastAPI
+* Hetzner private network
+* Traefik in backend servers
+* TLS endpoint in LB

+need to figure out how this works in particular when using HTTPS and (sub)domains.
+Is this preserved towards backend?
+Does CORS still work?